 To be sure, oral communication was a major problem.
 None of the Americans spoke Japanese.
 Only one of the Japanese group was fluent in English.
-So, most communication had to flow through that one Japanese group member.
+So, most communication had to flow through that one Japanese person.

 One of the team's ministry opportunities involved local schools.
-During Youth in Mission training camp at the beginning of the summer, the importance of "relationships" had been hammered into the American participants.
-So, at the schools they would mix with the students and try to befriend them.
-The Japanese frustrated Mike because it seemed like they would do their part of the program at the school and then just withdraw to themselves.
+During the Youth in Mission training camp at the beginning of the summer, the importance of "relationships" had been hammered into the American participants.
+So, at the schools, they would mix with the students and try to befriend them.
+The Japanese frustrated Mike because it seemed like they would do their part of the program at the school and then they would withdraw to themselves.

 Then, he went to the Japanese leader and handed the cup to him.
-Receiving Mike's gift with typical Asian gratefulness, the thirsty Japanese took a big drink.
-With mounting anticipation, Mike waited for the man's reaction to bizarre tasting beverage.
+Receiving Mike's gift with typical Asian gratitude, the thirsty Japanese took a big drink.
+With mounting anticipation, Mike waited for the man's reaction to the bizarre flavored beverage.
 Mike thought the man's reaction would draw smiles and laughter from everyone.
 He was wrong.

 The Japanese seemed to be saying: "How could you, a younger person, dare to do this to an elder?"
 As the day wore on, it became clear that Mike's attempt at building a bridge with a prank had backfired, stifling communication between the two groups of young people.

-Mike remembered a 1960's movie called "The Ugly American."
-It was based on a book of stories about the good and bad things Americans did while in other countries.
+Mike remembered having seen a 1960s movie called "The Ugly American."
+It was based on a book of stories about good and bad things Americans did while in other countries.
 Mike was afraid that his mixed drinks trick had marked him as one of the "ugly" Americans.